indrabrata/kubernetes-playground/kubernetes-fundamental/kubernetes-component.md

 - Usually we run 1 application per pod
 - Each pod get their IP address and make the pod can communicate with other pod but must be in same network
 - If pod crashed, it will got new ip address
+- To connectin pod into deployment, we need to specify the selector in deployment to match the label in pod

 ## Service